High Intent Inquiry Blog-Part 2

 High intent inquiries are both expecting more personalized recruitment and the competition for their attention is increasing.
 Think critically about your recruitment plans.
 Use your resources and leverage your data to identify those students who are demonstrating the most interest, separate them into their own communication plan, personalize the message to that group and then use these recommendations to increase your relevance with this audience.

 To learn more about how institutions are partnering with Intersect to reach and engage students, contact our team today.

-How does Intersect by Hobsons deliver high value inquiries for your institution?
+How does Intersect by Hobsons deliver high intent inquiries for your institution?

 A leader in education technology, Hobsons helps students identify their strengths, explore careers, match to best-fit educational opportunities, create academic plans, and reach their education and life goals.
 Naviance, a College, Career and Life Readiness (CCLR) platform under Hobsons, serves over 40% of all U.S. high schools.
 Intersect offers a unique channel to identify, engage and recruit Naviance students, who are more likely to apply, admit and enroll at your institution.
 Due to the Naviance process, the students that connect with an institution through Naviance ActiveMatch have a higher level of demonstrated interest and are thus high intent inquiries.